 - TGS will offer several other professional development resources, including:

--- A pilot program offering one-year subscriptions to Beyond the Professoriate, an online tool for Ph.D. student career development
+-- A pilot program offering one-year subscriptions to Beyond the Professoriate and Beyond Graduate School, online career development tools for Ph.D. and master's students, respectively

 -- Free CliftonStrengths assessment and accompanying StrengthsFinder 2.0 e-books for 1,000 students

 - TGS will offer a pilot of the 1-credit course GS780S: Graduate Instructor of Record (IOR) Seminar to provide a learning community for up to 15 students who are serving as IORs.

 - TGS will expand its Dean’s Award for Excellence in Teaching to recognize students in all four academic divisions (humanities, social sciences, physical sciences and engineering, and biological and biomedical sciences).

 - TGS is creating a Graduate Student Wellness Fund to help subsidize the costs for developing or implementing initiatives related to the promotion, awareness, or improvement of mental health and wellbeing for the Duke graduate student community.
 To apply for funding, please contact email@example.com.